opencog/learn/run-poc/README.md

    Review the file [README-run.md](./README-run.md) if you want to have a general understanding of what each of these scripts/files do.

-2) Copy again all your text files, now to the `gamma-pages` directory (or edit `text-process.sh` and change the corresponding directory name).
+2) Copy again all your text files (pre-tokenized if you wish), now to the `gamma-pages` directory
+   (or edit `text-process.sh` and change the corresponding directory name).
 Once again, keep in mind that during processing, text files are removed from this directory.